PooryaSharifi/deep-offer/README.md

 ### man at the spot dilemma
 from the point of heyek [The Use Of Knowledge In Society, 1945](https://www.cato.org/sites/cato.org/files/articles/hayek-use-knowledge-society.pdf) market mechanism (offers and gifts in e-commerce websites), and realtime inputs which users are gonna see. are important to their product selections to order. so history of events which user is expreriensing is important. \
-also seasonal needs of users is imporant to consider for perfect recommendation system
+also seasonal needs of users is imporant to consider for perfect recommendation system. ready for a good solution for a welly defined problem!

 ## Solution
 ### why not using deep learning models to predict next order of each user